 HOW TO FIND A LITERARY AGENT

 People often ask me how to find a literary agent.
 Because literary agents work entirely on spec (meaning they don’t earn a dime until they sell your book AND the check has cleared their bank account), they’re not always easy to procure.
-This is my basic advice:
+This is my basic advice on how to find a literary agent:

-4. Read Publisher’s Weekly, the publishing industry’s trade magazine which is now online.
-Check out any round-up articles on your genre (memoir, self-help, etc.).
+3. Check out Publisher’s Weekly, the publishing industry’s trade magazine which is now online.
+Look any round-up articles on your genre (memoir, self-help, etc.).
 Notice which agents and editors are quoted.
 The editor or agent quoted might specify what types of books they are currently looking for.

-When you approach an agent–or if you’re daring and decide to approach an editor sans agent–mention WHY you chose to submit your query to them.
-Include statements such as “I know you represented Marianne Williamson on The Gift of Change” and “Like (the title of a book the agent represented), mine is a poignant coming-of-age tale featuring a woman of mixed ethnic heritage/an erotic science fiction novel/a self-help book based on sound psychological principles and the latest neuroscience.”
-Making it clear that you did your homework and are familiar with other books this agent represents will go a LONG way toward piquing their interest.
+When you approach an agent, mention WHY you chose to submit your query to them.
+Include statements such as “I know you represented (such and such a book)” and “Like (the title of a book the agent represented), mine is a poignant coming-of-age tale featuring a woman of mixed ethnic heritage/an erotic science fiction novel/a self-help book based on sound psychological principles and the latest neuroscience.”
+In other words, use details that make it clear that you did your homework and are familiar with other books this agent represents.
+Doing so will go a LONG way toward piquing the agent’s interest.

 Nancy Peske is a ghostwriter, developmental editor, and book publishing consultant who has done editorial work on books including bestsellers and award-winners for over 30 years.